acquanaturaleminerale/acquanaturaleminerale.github.io/docs/involvement.md

 ## Detailed involvement

-!!!Note:
+!!! note:
     The following detailed involvement log is provided as supplementary documentation of the development process.
 The previous sections summarize the main      contributions, decisions, and final results.

 ### Project onboarding and analysis